 At the end of the film, images of the actors costumed as their characters are replaced by photographs of the real people the actors portrayed.
 Many of these photos were taken by Daniel Nicoletta, who is the photographer played by Lucas Grabeel in the movie.

-The real Danny Nicoletta has a cameo in the film as the person in Harvey Milk's office before Milk gets assassinated by Dan White.
+Daniel Nicoletta: The real Danny Nicoletta has a cameo in the film as the person in Harvey Milk's office just before Harvey Milk was assassinated by Dan White.
 In real life, Nicoletta was the last person to speak to Harvey Milk in his office at San Francisco City Hall, shortly before Harvey Milk was assassinated, perhaps the same moment Dan White assassinated mayor, 'George Moscone (I)', that Monday morning, November 27th, 1978.